pstaender/neo4jmapper/README.md

 ## callback-less with generators

-In harmony (nodejs >= 0.11 required) you can use generators to avoid callbacks, for instance via the suspend library:
+In v8-harmony you can use generators in your js to avoid callbacks, for instance via the suspend library:

 ```js
   var Neo4j = require('../src')